| The following history report of the NYC Transit Police

 direction, the Transit Police Department began a recruitment drive

+to rapidly increase their size.
 In 1966 legislation was enacted that gave members of

 police departments across New York State including the New York City